 The Agile 8

-* Numbers 4-7 are shown in the video on the right.
+* Numbers 4-7 are shown in the following video.

 You've read the rules, but now it's time to see what the program looks like with everything in order.